-LINE 25(a), Tax Withheld-Enter the amount of 2004 Kentucky income tax withheld by your employer(s).
-This amount is shown on wage and tax statements which you must attach to Form 740 in the designated area.
+LINE 30(a), Tax Withheld-Enter the amount of 2006 Kentucky income tax withheld by your employer(s).
+This amount is shown on wage and tax statements, including Forms 1099, W-2G and PTE-WH, which you must attach to Form 740 in the designated area.

-You will not be given credit for Kentucky income tax withheld unless you attach the wage and tax statements reflecting Kentucky withholding.
+You will not be given credit for Kentucky income tax withheld unless you attach the wage and tax statements or other supporting documents reflecting Kentucky withholding.

-Employers are required to give these statements to employees no later than January 31, 2005.
+Employers are required to give these statements to employees no later than January 31, 2007.
 If by March 1 you are unable to obtain a wage and tax statement from an employer, contact the Department of Revenue for instructions.

 You may not claim credit for tax withheld by another state.
-Within certain limitations, Kentucky residents may claim a credit for nonrefundable individual income tax paid to other states on Schedule TC.
+Within certain limitations, Kentucky residents may claim a credit for nonrefundable individual income tax paid to other states.
+See Section A, Line 4.

-LINE 25(b), Estimated Tax Paid-Enter Kentucky estimated tax payments made for 2004 and amounts credited from the 2003 return.
+LINE 30(b), Estimated Tax Paid-Enter Kentucky estimated tax payments made for 2006 and amounts credited from the 2005 return.

-Also include on Line 25(b) payments prepaid with extension requests.
+Also, include on Line 30(b) payments prepaid with extension requests.
 Identify as "prepaid with extension."